Patient education: Atrial fibrillation (Beyond the Basics)

 Atrial fibrillation increases in frequency with aging and typically occurs in people who have underlying heart disease.
 Almost any heart disease can increase the risk of this abnormal rhythm, but the most common causes are:

 ●Heart disease due to chronic high blood pressure (hypertensive heart disease)

 ●A heart attack (myocardial infarction, or MI)

-●Heart valve disease, such as mitral regurgitation or mitral stenosis (see "Patient information: Mitral regurgitation (Beyond the Basics)")
+●Heart valve disease, such as mitral regurgitation or mitral stenosis (see "Patient education: Mitral regurgitation (Beyond the Basics)")

 ●A complication of heart surgery and, less often, after other types of surgery